aglerum/etd-metadata/README.md

 etd-metadata
 ============

-This repository contains modular XML/XSLT/XProc/XQuery files for generating ETD metadata
+This repository contains modular XML/XSLT/XProc/XQuery files for generating ETD metadata.

+Procedural documentation coming soon.
+Refer to the directory and file structure tables to set up transformation configurations in oXygen.
+See comments in pdfdata-processes.xpl.

 ## Included files: